About us:

 Board Chair

-Ned Walpin is a faculty member and associate dean for graduate programs at St. John’s College.
+Ned Walpin is a faculty member at St. John’s College.
 He is extremely grateful for the opportunity to help The Sky Center fulfill its crucial mission.
 In his free time, Ned attempts to learn jazz piano.

 Vice Chair